 Who: The whole team, managers, business stakeholders, clients

 We should make sure that the feedback we give is constructive and should also take feedback constructively.

 Who: The whole team

 We can have group feedback where all team members write feedback for a particular team member.
-Also, when the team discusses the effective retrospectives, the teammate getting feedback may not be present in the discussion and will join in once the team is ready with their feedback.
+Also, when the team discusses effective retrospectives, the teammate getting feedback may not be present in the discussion and will join in once the team is ready with their feedback.

 When he/she receives the feedback it is what the entire team has agreed to, and is from the team rather than a particular individual.

 Each one on the team should get group feedback in this manner to build high-performing agile teams.

 Does it feel like lots of meetings?

 Most of what’s listed here should not be necessarily long meetings.
-Participants usually get together for a quick discussion without needing to book a meeting room or send out an invite email.
+Participants usually get together for a quick discussion without needing to book a meeting room or send out an invitation email.
 These become second nature over time as compared to being time-consuming, enforced rituals!